-How to Set Up and Use an Embroidery Machine
+How to Set Up an Embroidery Machine and Use it Properly

 Getting a new embroidery machine can be an exciting time for a crafter who is looking for ways to expand their sewing skills.
-What you may find once it is time to take the machine out of the box is that the job of setting it up and getting started is a lot more intimidating than you expected.
+What you may find once it is time to take the machine out of the box is that learning how to set up an embroidery machine is a lot more intimidating than you expected.
 This is the point where you have to start making decisions about embroidery designs, which thread to use, and what material is best.
 The process of embroidery is automated, but the choices you make prior to the actual embroidery process will determine how successful you are at your new craft.